stream-protocol/b2b-marketplace/README.md

 ### Using Medusa CLI Tool

-If you're only interested in the Medusa server, you can install it using the Medusa CLI tool.
+If you're only interested in the Medusa server, you can install it using the Medusa CLI tool, or

 Check out the instructions in the [B2B Server README](https://github.com/stream-protocol/b2b-marketplace/b2b-server/blob/master/README.md)